A practical guide to Zendesk self service in 2026

 Unify all knowledge sources in minutes

-eesel AI connects directly to your Zendesk account and over 100 other places your team keeps information, like Confluence, Google Docs, and Notion.
-It even reads through your past ticket history to get a feel for your brand’s voice and common solutions.
+eesel AI connects directly to your Zendesk account and can also link to over 100 other places your team might keep information, like Confluence, Google Docs, and Notion.
+This works alongside Zendesk Guide to give your automation tools a broader view of your company's knowledge.

 A breakdown of Zendesk's pricing for self-service features

-Here’s a quick look at their annual pricing, based on their official pricing page:
+Here’s a look at their annual pricing, based on their official pricing page:

 -

-Suite Team ($55/agent/month): This is a decent starting point.
-It gives you a basic knowledge base with one help center and the "Essential" version of their AI agents.
+Suite Team ($55/agent/month): A great entry point for growing teams.
+It includes a professional knowledge base and the "Essential" version of their AI agents.

 -

-Suite Professional ($115/agent/month): This level expands your knowledge base to five help centers and adds nice-to-haves like customer satisfaction surveys.
-However, the more advanced AI tools like Copilot for agents are still paid add-ons.
+Suite Professional ($115/agent/month): This level expands your capabilities to five help centers and includes customer satisfaction surveys.
+Specialized tools like Copilot for agents are available as powerful add-ons.

 -